-Upon completion of the course, the student's Driver Education Certificate of Completion will be recorded electronically in the RMV's database.
-The student is then eligible to go to the Registry for a road test.
-Each student must complete the full scope of Driver Education (both the classroom and motor vehicle on road instruction), and the parent/guardian must complete the Parent Class, within two (2) years of the first session in a driver education program in order to obtain a Driver Education Certificate.
-This is the responsibility of the parent and /or quardian.
+Upon completion of the course, the student's Driver Education Certificate of Completion will be recorded electronically in the RMV's date base.
+The student is then eligible to schedule a road test with the RMV.
+Each student must complete the full scope of the Driver Education (both classroom and motor vehicle on-road instruction), and the parent/guardian must complete a Parent Class within two (2) years of the first session in a driver education program in order to obtain a Driver Education Certificate.